Kolkhis/streamer-mode.nvim/README.md

-If you want to use custom paths or filetypes instead of applying the filter to all files, you can.
+If you want to use custom paths or filetypes instead of applying the filter to the defaults, you can.
 Just pass in the `paths` argument, along with your own paths in the format:
 `paths = { name = '*/path/* }`

 Here's an example of a custom configuration: